Top Ten Corporate Criminals Alumni

 Phone.
 (713) 753-2000

-Human rights violations: Overcharging and providing unnecessary services on taxpayer's dollar, bribery, exploiting third country nationals
+Abuses: Overcharging and providing unnecessary services on taxpayer's dollar, bribery, exploiting third country nationals

 KBR is a private company that provides military support services.
 Notorious for its questionable bookkeeping, dishonest billing practices, and no-bid contracts, KBR has violated human rights on the U.S. dollar.

 The company provides the critical support services US troops need to be able to continue their occupation of Iraq.
 KBR also constructed the detention facility in Guantanamo Bay, where hundreds of detainees have languished for more than three years, many of whom have suffered abuse and torture.
 KBR‚Äôs dubious accounting in Iraq came to light in December 2003 when Pentagon auditors questioned possible overcharges for imported gasoline.

 Former employees have testified about KBR‚Äôs billing for $100 laundry bags and $45 cases of soda, failing to provide simple mechanical parts such as oil filters, feeding soldiers outdated rations, and charging for meals never served.
 In June 2005, a previously secret Pentagon audit criticized $1.4 billion in "questioned" and "unsupported" expenditures.

 However, given KBR's history, this is no surprise.
 In 2002 the company paid $2 million to settle a Justice Department lawsuit that accused KBR of inflating contract prices at Fort Ord, California.
 In 2000, the GAO scrutinized KBR for overcharging and providing unnecessary services in the Balkans.
 Bribes to local officials (such as in Nigeria) or subcontractors also appear to be part of KBR's modus operandi.
 Many third-country national (TCN) laborers have been hired by KBR to "rebuild" Iraq.

 Once abroad, the workers find themselves with few protections and uncertain legal status.
 TCNs often sleep in crowded trailers and wait outside in scorching heat to eat "slop."
 Many lack adequate medical care and put in hard labor seven days a week, 10 hours or more a day.
 Few receive proper workplace safety equipment or adequate protection from incoming mortars and rockets.
 KBR is now accused of perpetuating the same system in areas destroyed or damaged by Hurricane Katrina.
 Reports have surfaced about KBR's subcontractors exploiting TCN's (this time, Latinos), many of whom are unpaid, unfed, living in squalid conditions and suffering from untreated ailments.

 Who's working on it: